minhajul/learning-terraform/readme.md

 cd learning-terraform
 ```

-Change the path to the specific folder, now initialize Terraform to download the necessary provider plugins:
+Change the path to the specific folder and initialize Terraform to download the necessary provider plugins:

 ```bash
 terraform init